Eastern imperial eagle (Aquila heliaca)

 It can also hunt on the ground, lying in wait at the rodent burrows, awaiting them sticking their head out of the hideaway.
 As this bird has an outstanding sight, it can easily spot prey from the air, during patrolling glides, which is followed by a dive towards the victim.
 It hunts between 10 am and noon, and from 5 pm until dusk.

-As most eagles the eastern imperial eagle is also a monogamous bird: it finds a life partner in the fourth year of age.
+Like most eagles the eastern imperial eagle is also a monogamous bird: it finds a life partner in the fourth year of age.

 The breeding season lasts from February to July in Spain, whereas in other habitats it lasts from March until September.